 As a graduate of this program, you are eligible to write the Certified Polysomnographic Technician (CPSGT) exam under Pathway 3 eligibility.
 The CPSGT is an entry-level certification earned by individuals new to the sleep field.
-It is time-limited, as certificate holders must earn the Registered Polysomnographic Technologist (RPSGT) credential within three years or lose the CPSGT designation.
+It is time-limited, meaning that certificate holders must earn the Registered Polysomnographic Technologist (RPSGT) credential within three years, or lose the CPSGT designation.

-Program graduates may apply to write the Certified Polysomnographic Technician (CPSGT) exam under Pathway 3 eligibility.
-Program graduates with nine months' work experience may write the RPSGT exam under Pathway 4 eligibility.
+Program graduates with nine months of work experience may write the RPSGT exam under Pathway 4 eligibility.

-A diploma in a health profession or an equivalent is strongly recommended.
+- A diploma in a health profession or an equivalent is strongly recommended

-A Criminal Record Check (PDF, 892 KB).
+- A Consent to a Criminal Record Check (PDF, 892 KB) form

-A minimum of 6 TRU credits (distance or on-campus).
+A minimum of 6 TRU credits (distance or on-campus)

-Students are responsible for consulting with their TRU-OL program advisor to ensure courses selected are appropriate for their program of study and educational goals.
-Students who proceed without approval may find that a course does not meet requirements and may be subject to transcript assessment fees.
+Consult with your Program Advisor to ensure that the courses you select are available and appropriate for your program of study and educational goals.
+Otherwise, you may find that a course does not meet the program requirements and cannot be applied toward that program’s credential.